-As part of the courds requirements, and at the core or this rearring experience, students will prepare and maintain a journal for the assigned cultural experiences and develop a multicultural counseling competency model (Described in handout provided).
+As part of the course requirements, and at the core of this learning experience, students will prepare and maintain a journal for the assigned cultural experiences and develop a multicultural counseling competency model (Described in handout provided).
 Students should be prepared to discuss assigned readings from the text during class sessions, especially case studies and implications for counselors.